 No. Only one individual has to be an Oregon resident.
 State of residence is indicated on the form. top

-The Declaration of Domestic Partnership forms will be available at County Clerk offices beginning in 2008.
-The Clackamas County Recording office is located at 2051 Kaen Rd.
+The Declaration of Domestic Partnership forms are available at the Clackamas County Recording office, located at 2051 Kaen Rd.
 Oregon City, OR 97045.